kofigumbs/coding/content/text-numbers-functions/welcome.md

 ---
 title: Welcome
 ---
-Throughout this course we will be learning how to write software for the web (i.e. making websites).
+Throughout this course we will be learning how to make websites.
 We'll use a language called **Elm**.
 This is an unconventional choice, but here's why we think it's going to be great:

 ### One thing at a time